-The final chedi was constructed during the reign of King Borom Rachathirat IV (r.
+The final chedi was constructed during the reign of King Borommaracha Thirat IV (r.
 1529-1533) to house a relic of King Rama Thibodi II.

 During the reign of King Narai, the cross-shaped viharn at the west side of the temple was added.
+In recognition of its benefactor, it is known as the Prasat Phra Narai.
 It is not clear if the square mondop structures adjacent to the chedi were built around this time or later.

 The temple reached the peak of its glory by 1767.
 On the eve of the Burmese invasion, the central portion of the temple included three gilded chedis, three gilded mondops (square buildings adjacent to the chedis that held objects of worship), and two enormous viharns.
 All but the chedis were completely destroyed in the sack of 1767.

 The present form of the temple includes all of the buildings that survived the sack of 1767.
 In the early twentieth century only the easternmost chedi was still standing.
 The rest were restored, but the two viharns have not been rebuilt.
 Their remains are visible even now.
-The famed Phra Si Sanphet Buddha statue that was once in the east viharn was probably looted in the 1767 sack.
+The famed Phra Si Sanphet Buddha statue that was once in the east viharn was melted down in the 1767 sack, with only its bronze core remaining.
 Of the mondaps, little remains but portions of the base.

 Aasen, Clarence.
-Architecture of Siam: A Cultural History and Interpretation.
+Architecture of Siam: A Cultural History Interpretation

 Lonely Planet Publications, 1990.
 Singapore